vnrtumu/loanbook/README.md

 </p>

 ## Replacement for vector icons
-In this demo app i used #flaticons for all the icons we can the color of icons with style `tinitColor: <color name>`
+In this demo app i used `Flaticons website` for all the icons we can the color of icons with style `tinitColor: <color name>`

 ## All Screen Screeshots